hpe-dev-incubator/hpe-dev-portal/content/blog/new-powershell-library-for-the-hpe-greenlake-cloud-platform.md

 * To add and remove applications:

   * `Add-HPEGLApplication`: to provision an application in a new region.

+   > **Note**: A HPE GreenLake region refers to the geographical location where the HPE GreenLake services are hosted and provided from.
+This can vary depending on the customer's location and which HPE GreenLake application you are using.
+So customers can choose the region that best suits their needs in terms of location, availability, and compliance requirements.

   * `Remove-HPEGLApplication`: to delete an application instance.

    > **Note**: This cmdlet has a high-impact and irreversible action.
 This action permanently deletes all data of the application instance and cannot be undone once the process has started.
 For example, removing the Compute Ops Management US-West instance would remove all user data, all devices, all server settings, all server groups, all API credentials, etc. It's great to hear that this cmdlet has a confirmation prompt before deleting an application instance.
 This feature can help prevent accidental deletions and provide an extra layer of protection for critical data in applications.

 * To assign and unassign devices to applications:

-  * `Set-HPEGLDeviceApplication`: to attach devices to an application in a region, so that these devices become visible and managed in the application instance by users.
+  * `Set-HPEGLDeviceApplication`: to attach devices to an application instance.

+   > **Note**: Assigning devices to an application instance is the process of attaching devices to an application in a region, so that these devices become visible and managed in the application instance by users.

 * To create and delete API application credentials:

   * `New-HPEGLAPIcredential`: to create an API credential for an application instance.